chendaniely/2023-01-17-dsci310-git-dan/README.md

 - `git pull <where> <what>`: take remote commits on `<what>`, and pull from `<where>`
   - e.g., `git pull origin main`

+- `git log --oneline --graph --all`: shows you all your history

 ## Branches

 - `git branch <name>`: create a branch named <branch> where ever you are (`HEAD`)